 NOAA Marine Debris Project

 In August 2017, We received a $56,000 grant from the National Atmospheric and Oceanic Administration (NOAA) to implement a marine debris removal project on One Mile Creek and help Mobile move toward a litter-free Mardi Gras.
-We'll be working on this project over the next two years.
+The grant ended in 2019.
 Below is an overview of each major aspect of the program.

 RESTORING ONE MILE CREEK

 The first element of this grant was to restore One Mile Creek by implementing marine debris removals and kayak litter cleanups on this degraded waterway.
 This is the creek that receives a significant amount of litter from Mardi Gras through stormwater runoff.

 We and 358 volunteers completed 6 community cleanups and removed 7,585 pounds of litter.
 We were able to recycle 30% of it.
 We found TVs, shopping carts, plastic toys, car tires, plenty of Mardi Gras items, and much more.
 We also partnered with Osprey Initiative ,who implemented a Litter Gitter on the creek.
 The Litter Gitter alone collected 168.32 pounds of litter which would have found its way into our beautiful bay.

 The second element of this project was to work with the City of Mobile to install temporary litter barriers over storm drains along parade routes to prevent new litter from entering the drains and polluting local rivers and creeks.
 This is essential to keep our waterways clean!